VericaD/nobel_laureates_pc/README.md

-# Nobel winners in physics and chemistry
+# Nobel laureates in physics and chemistry